thedynamiclinker/ld/Mission.md

 The problem of how to break those walls naturally by introducing a small tweak to familiar business models is the problem we're focused on solving.

-For more details on how we aim to solve this problem, here are some more in-depth [[Outline of the Plan|details for nerds]].
+For more details on how we aim to solve this problem, here's a more detailed description of our [[Plan]].

 For upcoming events we're hosting, see [[Events]].